What is bulkamid injection for stress incontinence?

 Once the bulkamid has been inserted into the wall, it works to restore the regular closing pressure of the entrance to the urethra, preventing leakages.
 The procedure is done via a series of very small injections.
 There are no incisions, and you should only feel a very mild sting of discomfort.

-In the majority of cases of bulkamid injections for stress incontinence, patients require very little recovery time.
+In the majority of cases, patients require very little recovery time.
 Most people can resume their usual activities within a day.
 However, you should take it easy for a few hours after the procedure, and make sure you stay hydrated.
 Keep an eye on your health in the days and weeks that follow treatment, and see your doctor again should symptoms not improve.
 However, the treatment is found to be effective in three out of four women.

 For more information: Bulkamid - Control Your Choice